The Circuitry

 Microsoft Launches Driver Quality Initiative for Windows

-Microsoft announced the Driver Quality Initiative at WinHEC 2026 to improve driver quality, reliability and security across Windows.
-The effort targets the ecosystem of thousands of partners and tens of thousands of driver families that underpin system stability and performance.
+Microsoft launched the Driver Quality Initiative at WinHEC 2026 targeting improved driver quality, reliability and security.
+The program addresses an ecosystem of thousands of partners supporting tens of thousands of driver families that affect overall Windows stability and performance.

 Source:PC Gamer